langurmonkey/website-source/content/blog/2019/my-setup.md

 ## Overview

 In this post I'm documenting the current (March 2019) system setup I use in my development machines.
 This has been converging for a long time already, and It will surely evolve in the future.
 However, right now, it works well for me.
-I the machines mostly for development work ([Gaia Sky](https://zah.uni-heidelberg.de/institutes/ari/gaia/outreach/gaiasky/), Gaia First Look, Ph.D., etc.).
+I use the machines mostly for development work ([Gaia Sky](https://zah.uni-heidelberg.de/institutes/ari/gaia/outreach/gaiasky/), Gaia First Look, Ph.D., etc.).
 I also use my personal computers for the occasional light gaming session (Terraria, C&C remastered, or whatever I feel like at the moment) and as all-around computing devices to manage stuff.

 The setup is based around the keyboard and command-line tools (CLI), that run in the terminal.
 Of course, I use also plenty of GUI applications, but the basic workflow is just optimized to minimal mouse use.
 It is just faster to get around and get things done quickly.